oswystan/studies/tools/gperf.md

-# how to use google perf tools
+# workflow of google perftools

 ## install